Evaluating Long-Term Memory for Long-Context Question Answering: Conclusions and future work

 \section{Conclusions and future work}

 This work provides an evaluation of memory augmentation strategies for long-context and knowledge-intensive tasks.
-We extend the prior research by comparing simple and complex implementations of semantic memory, and minimal implementations of episodic and procedural memory across multiple LLMs.
+We compare simple and complex implementations of semantic memory, and minimal implementations of episodic and procedural memory across multiple LLMs.
 By studying semantic, episodic, and procedural memory under a unified framework, we identify distinct trade-offs between performance, efficiency, and interpretability.

-While previous research had approached the LoCoMo QA task by tailoring prompts to different reasoning categories \cite{maharana2024evaluating, xu2025mem}, we apply a consistent prompting strategy across all reasoning categories, making it possible to better isolate the effect of the memory mechanisms on performance.

 Our findings confirm that while full-context prompting serves as a strong baseline, this approach suffers from inefficiency, poor scalability, limited interpretability, and vulnerability to context-length issues that can degrade performance.
 Most foundation and instruction-tuned models can benefit from simple RAG approaches, but instruction-tuned models can make use of their improved instruction-following and reasoning capabilities and also show strong performance with more complex approaches to semantic memory like A-Mem and episodic memory integration.
 In particular, GPT-4o mini shows the best results with RAG+EpMem, highlighting the potential of experiential learning with textual feedback.